 I will use the order that I receive the emails to resolve conflicts between teams’ app preferences, meaning if two teams choose the same app as their first choice then I will assign the app to the team that emailed me first.
 I will also use this order to resolve scheduling conflicts.
 Emailing your team’s selection first will be a distinct advantage throughout the semester.

 After I have received all the emails from Part A, I will assign the apps to teams.
 Then your team should choose a name.
 The name should make all of you proud, but it should not be too long.
+The name should also represent your project.
 If your team name is inappropriate I will change it.

 Each team should have two leaders, a project technical lead, and a product owner.
 The technical lead will take the lead on the implementation concerns; the product owner will take the lead on the clients and users’ requirement concerns.
 Two leaders will collaborate to help coordinate the team and should share the responsibilities with all other team members.